 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-Who is the High Evolutionary?
+But who is the High Evolutionary?
 What is his role in the comics, and what is his relationship to Rocket?
 Here is everything we know so far.

 Who is the High Evolutionary?

-The High Evolutionary is an alias for Herbert Edgar Wyndham, a British geneticist and 'mad' scientist.
+In Marvel’s comic book canon, the High Evolutionary is an alias for Herbert Edgar Wyndham, a British geneticist and 'mad' scientist.
 He debuted in Thor #134 in 1966.
 As a young man, Wyndham was obsessed with evolution and the attainment of perfection.
 Typically, evolution is an eliminatory process, where over the course of eons, positive traits 'naturally select' themselves, and thus reproduce in future generations.
 Wyndham wished to speed this process along via genetic engineering, and create organisms that functioned at their highest potential.

 Oxford University expelled him, at which point he teamed with scientist Jonathan Drew and set up a lab on Wundagore Mountain, which is associated with dark magic and witchcraft within the Marvel universe.
 (We see Wundagore in Dr. Strange in the Multiverse of Madness, where Wanda Maximoff destroys the Darkhold and seemingly sacrifices herself.)